|Title:||Head Coach, 11th Year|

 Dip Metress has taken Jaguar Basketball from a losing record to national prominence.

-Metress added 15 wins in his second season and then, in just his third year, guided GRU to what was, at the time, its second-best season in school history in 2006-07.
+Before it was GRU, Metress was already finding success when he added 15 wins in his second season and then, in just his third year, guided GRU to what was, at the time, its second-best season in school history in 2006-07.

 Not only did the Jags win 24 games and a PBC regular-season championship that season, Metress was named Peach Belt Conference Coach-of-the-Year and GRU earned a No. 1 regional seeding.
 The Jags served as hosts of the NCAA South Atlantic Regional, advancing to the semifinals and earning a season-ending No. 18 national ranking.